mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/PHP/index.md

     *  **Open MacGDBp**
        With Xdebug activated you can open the MacGDBp debugger to enable PHP debugging.
        By default, MacGDBp expects debugging information on port 9000 of localhost.
+More information on using Xdebug with MacGDBp Debugger can be founder [here](../../How-Tos/General/UseXdebug).

 ---